+Assumptions of this document

+Based on UI visual experience but depending on actual cost and technical constrains coming as an outcome of the technical analysis some of this features may not be implemented as described.

+The back-end for publishers will be based on OOB SharePoint features.

+The “Meet the team” component on topic pages will be linking to Nakisa.
+Another solution will have to be defined when Nakisa is decommissioned.

+Input on publishing process how-to will be provided by change management.

 Open questions to be addressed

 Regarding the Mega Menu: the links to the pages are based on user specific settings, but we need to ensure that there is a 1-to-1 relation between a page and a location or a market.
 For instance, we have only one page called “Russia” for the Russian market, even though we have several pages for functions located in Russia.
 Needs to be addressed by content governance and topic pages metadata.

+[RESOLVED, see 1.3.]
 Regarding the Mega Menu: by default, a user has two attributes: function and market.
 We need to make sure there are unique topic pages associated to that function and market before deployment, so users don’t find themselves short of topics pages in their “My pages” component.

+[RESOLVED, see 17.2.]
 Does the resources section, library component and document components on topic pages need to be responsive?

-Regarding the onboarding: the Resources need eventually to be added to the onboarding process, allowing user to select topic pages as interests, but also applications, sites and document.
+[RESOLVED: the change request will have to be reviewed more thoroughly, and won’t be part of the go-live’s initial scope.
+Standard resources pushed by Corp.
+Comms. have to be defined however] Regarding the onboarding: the Resources need eventually to be added to the onboarding process, allowing user to select topic pages as interests, but also applications, sites and document.
 This needs to be supported by designing this specific section of the onboarding process.
 However, considering our timeframe for doing that, we recommend an intermediary solution.
 Instead of selecting a set of pages and resources, the user could be presented with a set of pre-defined elements by default added to his user profile.
-These elements would be her default topic pages for function and market, as well as standard resources all employees need to access on induction (HR portail, Traning app, etc.).
+These elements would be her default topic pages for function and market, as well as standard resources all employees need to access on induction (HR portal, Training app, etc.).

-Regarding the languages of the glossary: the glossary shall be available in the different languages defined in section 17.1.
+[RESOLVED: just English] Regarding the languages of the glossary: the glossary shall be available in the different languages defined in section 17.1.
 What need to be discussed is the following: should the user access by default the glossary on his default language settings (same as the Intranet UI), or should he be able to select the language with a dropdown menu?